dwp/accessibility-manual/app/views/tools-and-resources/accessibility-posters/README.md

 - [Emily Ball](https://twitter.com/Emilyball53)
 - Nick Cowan

-## Designing for users with dyscalculia or low numeracy skills
+## Designing for users with dyscalculia or low numeracy

 This poster was made in a combined effort between DWP and HMRC, as an addition to the Home Office Accessibility posters.